 → Istanbul, Turkey

 As I sit here mapping out our big family adventure, I keep wincing at how this itinerary came together.
-It took many revisions, and I still wish I could add more....
+It took many revisions, and I wish we could add more....
 It may not be a perfect mix of those “you-have-to-see-it-once-in-your-life” cities and the sweet little stops that just made sense along the way, but we wanted to balance top stops with convenience.
-Darrel and I agreed on the classics like Paris (because who doesn’t want to see their kids’ first Eiffel Tower moment?), London, Rome (hello, gelato and gladiators), Athens (my family homeland!), and Istanbul.
-But then there are the others that slid into place almost like puzzle pieces—Brussels for the chocolate and waffles (obvious mom win), tiny Luxembourg because it’s right there between stops, feels like a fairy tale AND has some really creepy dungeons (which I am into and the family supports), Triberg in the Black Forest for cuckoo clocks and enchanted woods, and Lucerne because those Swiss lakes and mountains are pure postcard magic.
-They keep the route flowing without huge detours.

 We have had SO many people say, "why aren't you going to such and such, you are really missing out."
 Believe me, I WANT to go to your recommended stop, too.
 This itinerary made the most sense for us given our time and financial limitations.
 But don't worry....we will be going back to this area of the world again in the future.
+So, tell us your recommendations!